Port Richmond Honors Our Veterans with first ever Banners

 Port Richmond Avenue can call its Reformed Church

-37 Veterans in the cemetery on Port Richmond Avenue
+45 Heroes in our Burial Place on Port Richmond Avenue

 the American Revolution, the War of 1812, and the Civil War.